-The support groups sponsored by the Arkansas Prostate Cancer Foundation, known as Peer Network, meet once a month in Little Rock, Fayetteville, and Jonesboro and once a week in Ft.
-Smith.
-The mission of the Peer Network is to empower and reassure survivors*.
-In order to view the most recent listing of meeting dates and times, please visit the calendar at the top of the page.
+The support groups sponsored by the Arkansas Prostate Cancer Foundation, known as the Peer Network, meet once a month in Little Rock, Ft.
+Smith, Fayetteville and Jonesboro.
+The mission of the Peer Network is to empower and reassure survivors.
+For meeting times and dates, click here.

-The Peer Network support group meetings provide a private and confidential setting for survivors* to talk openly about prostate cancer-related issues.
-In our support group meetings, survivors* join forces to handle all aspects of prostate cancer from diagnosis through treatment and recovery.
+Peer Network support group meetings are open to all and provide a private and confidential setting for survivors to talk openly about prostate cancer-related issues.
+In our support group meetings, survivors join forces to handle all aspects of prostate cancer from diagnosis through treatment and recovery.
 Participants communicate concerns, ask questions, and share knowledge.
-By participation in Peer Network, you will gain insight and build friendships to help you through the prostate cancer journey.
+By participating in the Peer Network, you will gain insight and build friendships to help you through the prostate cancer journey.